helix4u/ocr_node/README.md

 # ocr_node
-An InvokeAI node wrapper for Google's Tesseract-OCR Engine.
+An InvokeAI node wrapper for Tesseract-OCR Engine.

 # How to install:
 - Install tesseract: https://github.com/UB-Mannheim/tesseract/wiki